Feedback

 ~ 7 km NE in Rathcoole (V 940 333) is an overgrown male/female pair of stones standing in their own little field.
 They are aligned north-south, with the male (more pointed and slightly taller) stone at the north around 1.5 metres high.

-~ 6 km ENE in Skull (V 934 318) is a standing-stone some 1.7 metres tall, on the driveway to The Standing Stone Gallery & Exotic Plant Centre.
+~ 6 km ENE in Skull (or Schull) (V 934 318) is a standing-stone some 1.7 metres tall, on the driveway to The Standing Stone Gallery & Exotic Plant Centre.
+Click for a photo by Jim Dempsey.

-~ 10 km NNE on open moorland in Dunbeacon (V 927 393) is a circle of 6 stones still standing (at odd angles) and 5 prostrate, including one at the centre.
-As at Bohonagh and Drombeg, the sea is visible through a fold in the hills to the W.
+~ 10 km NNE on open moorland in Dunbeacon (V 927 393) is a circle of 6 tall slabs still standing (at odd angles) and 5 prostrate, including one at the centre.
+As at Bohonagh and Drombeg, the sea is visible through a fold in the hills to the W of this magical site

-~ On the other side of the by-road to the E in Coulcoulaghta (V 932 394) is a pair of large standing-stones beside an avenue of trees.
+~ On the other side of the by-road to the E in Coulcoulaghta (V 932 394 and visible behind an electricity pole from the stone circle) is a pair of large standing-stones beside an avenue of trees, the taller being over 4 metres and the shorter being over 3 metres high.

 ~ 17.7 km NE are the petroglyphs at Ballybane.